SC to decide today whether Finance Act 2017 is valid or not

 He referred to provision for money spent on tribunals from the consolidated funds and said salaries and allowances of tribunal members would come under incidental matters referred in the Article 110 (1)(G) of the Constitution.

-Article 110 of the Constitution deals with provisions as when can a Bill shall be deemed to be a Money Bill.
+Article 110 of the Constitution deals with provisions as to when can a Bill shall be deemed to be a Money Bill.

 Venugopal relied on Aadhaar verdict of last year and said that the Supreme Court has held that the main object of Aadhaar Act was to extend benefits to marginalised section of society in the form of aid, grant or subsidy from the consolidated fund.